The complexity of entanglement embezzlement: Schatten norm complexity bound

-Here we present lower bounds for the complexity in terms of the change in the Schatten $p$ norms of the partial traces of the initial and final state.
+Here we present lower bounds for the circuit complexity in terms of the change in the Schatten $p$ norms of the partial traces of the initial and final state.
 These can be used to obtain a lower bound on the complexity of embezzlement but could be of independent interest, complementing the entropy lower bounds of \cite{eisert2021entangling}.
+Unlike the results of \cite{eisert2021entangling}, our bound does not depend on the dimension of the qudits on which the circuit acts.

 Suppose that $\rho^{(n)}(0)$ is a state of a qudit chain with $n+1$ sites where the local Hilbert space dimension of each site is $d$.
 We are interested in bounding the minimal cost of all circuits that transform $\rho^{(n)}(0)$ to $\rho^{(n)}(1)$.
 The circuits are generated by a $2$-geometrically local Hamiltonian, as in \eqref{controlH} and the cost is computed by \eqref{costNorm}.
 Let us denote this quantity by